Gunel25/LightFFDNets_article/README.md

 ## About the Project
 Accurate and rapid facial forgery detection is essential in fields like artificial intelligence, image processing, and object detection.
 This project introduces LightFFDNet v1 and LightFFDNet v2, two lightweight convolutional neural network models designed to efficiently detect facial forgeries.
-Additionally, the performance of these models has been compared with 8 other existing models, showcasing their effectiveness and superiority in various aspects of forgery detection, such as accuracy, processing speed, and resource utilization.
+Additionally, the performance of these models has been compared with 8 pretrained CNN architectures, showcasing their effectiveness and superiority in various aspects of forgery detection, such as accuracy, processing speed, and resource utilization.

 # LightFFDNet
 LightFFDNet: Lightweight CNNs for Efficient Facial Forgery Detection